Relief From Osteoarthritis Pain Without Surgery

 My patients who undergo knee replacement surgery follow an accelerated rehabilitation programme which commences on the day of surgery.
 This includes use of a CPM (Continuous Passive Motion) machine, immediate range of motion exercises, quadriceps strengthening, hyper-extension stretching and early walking (preferably on the day of surgery).
 This is combined with a specific and effective pain-relieving drug regime devised by Professor Jari which he has been successfully using with his patient for many years.

 It all begins with a CT scan of the patient’s knee joint that is used to generate a 3D virtual model of patient’s unique anatomy.
-This virtual model is loaded into the Mako system software and is used to create the patient’s personalized preoperative plan.
+This virtual model is loaded into the Mako system software and is used to create the patient’s personalised preoperative plan.

-In the operating theatre, the Professor Jari uses Mako system to assist in performing the surgery based on the patient’s personalized preoperative plan.
+In the operating theatre, Professor Jari uses Mako system to assist in performing the surgery based on the patient’s personalized preoperative plan.
 The Mako system also allows the Professor Jari to make adjustments to the patient’s plan during surgery as needed.
 When the Professor Jari prepares the bone for the implant, the Mako system guides him within the pre-defined safe areas and helps prevent the him from moving outside the safe planned boundaries.
 Overall this helps safely provide more accurate placement and alignment of the implant as per the patient’s personalised plan and intra-operative adjustments undertaken by Professor Jari.

 After surgery, Professor Jari, nurses and physiotherapists set goals with the patient to get the patient back on the move.
 They closely monitor the patient’s condition and progress.
 Professor Jari will also obtain and review post-operative x-rays of the new knee.